qarchli/qarchli.github.io/_posts/2020-08-19-rsa-encryption.md

 - an exponent $e$
 - a modulus $m$

-the modular exponentiation $c$ is defined as
+the modular exponentiation $c$ is defined as:

 $$
 c \equiv b^{e} \quad mod(m)
 $$

 #### Computation tools:

 ##### The Classical method: